13-16 weeks (1-semester)

-- Are preparing to study at a U.S. college or university
+- Preparing to attend a U.S. college or university

-- Want to prepare for TOEFL, GMAT, GRE or other entrance examinations
+- Studying for the TOEFL, GMAT, GRE or other entrance examinations

-- Want to succeed in a university classroom with native English Speakers
+- Succeeding in a university classroom with native English speakers

-- Are studying English for their major or career
+- Advancing English skills for their major or career

-- Are seeking fun or leisure with their English academic preparation
+- Seeking fun or leisure with their English academic preparation

 Program Highlights Include